 It’s important to know what illnesses and infections are common during childhood and adolescence.
-This will help you identify an uncommon illness in your child more easily.
+This will help you identify an uncommon illness in your child more quickly.

 All kids get sick from time to time.
 Most of the illnesses they pass around are very common.
 They are usually not a major cause for concern.
-These common illnesses and infections include:
+The most common illnesses and infections include:

 Gastroenteritis (“stomach flu”)